wardle/dmd/README.md

 should that be necessary.
 Clients can then choose to use a specific version or simply the latest dataset.

+The REST server is under active development.
+At the moment, there is a single endpoint, mainly for demonstration purposes:

 Example usage:
 ```shell
 ➜  dmd git:(main) ✗ http -j http://localhost:8080/dmd/v1/product/12797611000001109